cjpatoilo/htmlcompile/readme.md

 ## Why it's awesome

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Quod autem provident at rerum adipisci saepe amet, quia hic quis obcaecati eos rem quidem, non omnis accusamus molestias, possimus corporis odio.
+No spend several hours setting configuration files.
+HTMLCompile will compile, optimize and compress anything to HTML.
+Set folder name where the source code is located and we'll take care of the rest for you.
+Just it!

-*NOTE: For now only works with Pug and EJS files.*
+*NOTE: For now only works with Jade/Pug and EJS files.*

 ## Getting Started